anastasiiap42/FdF/README.md

 | **Modify Altitude** | `+ / -` |
 | **Flatten Terrain** | `/` |

-## 📜 License

-This project is released under the **MIT License**.
-Feel free to modify and distribute it as you wish.

 ## 💡 Credits

 Developed by **Anastasiia Pashkova**